The Dark Triad of Personality Types: A Simple Introduction

 The Dark Triad

-The Dark Triad, the three traits of Machiavellianism, Narcissism and Psychopathy, are considered to be fairly prevalent in the world of work.
-Researchers have linked these behavioral traits with the process of acquiring of leadership, and the dark triad has been found to be particularly highly represented in more senior roles, including the C-suite.
+The Dark Triad is made up of three traits: Machiavellianism, Narcissism and Psychopathy.
+They are considered to be fairly prevalent in the world of work.
+Researchers have linked these behavioral traits with the process of acquiring of leadership.
+The dark triad has been found to be particularly highly represented in more senior roles, including the C-suite.
 In fact, some researchers have put the proportion of CEOs with clinically significant levels of psychopathic traits as high as 20%.

 By understanding these personality traits it may be possible for individuals to develop their own self awareness or learn more about working with others, particularly those who embody these traits.